jcarterlab/East-Asian-Authoritarianism/East-Asian-Authoritarianism.md

 ## **Summary**

 This report analyzes anti-authority sentiment between Anglophone and Sinic countries.
-In a collection of tweets containing at least one of nine anti-authority words, it finds consistently less positive sentiment for Sinic country Twitter users.
-This may be due in part to the differing influence of Confucian verses European enlightenment values in defining attitudes towards individual liberty.
+It finds that Sinic country Twitter users demonstrate significantly less positive sentiment in tweets containing a collection of nine anti-authority words.
+This may be due to the differing influence of Confucian verses European enlightenment values in defining attitudes towards individual liberty.

+Yet given how many Sinic country Twitter users heavily criticize the recent military coup in neighboring Myanmar, these findings could also represent an increasingly contentious chasm between older and younger, more pro-democracy orientated generations in East Asia.

 The rest of the report is organized into the following sections:

-1)  Authoritarian Tendencies
+1)  Authority & Democracy
 2)  Sentiment Analysis

-## **1: Authoritarian Tendencies**
+## **1: Authority & Democracy**

-1.1: Power distance scores of Hofstede’s seminal cultural dimension’s study.
-Power distance is the extent to which people accept unequal power in society *(Hofstede, 1980)*.
+1.1: Power distance scores in Hofstede’s seminal cultural dimension’s study.
+Power distance is the extent to which people accept unequal power and authority in society *(Hofstede, 1980)*.

 ![](East-Asian-Authoritarianism_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->